Frequently asked questions

 Can I have a fully funded scholarship?

-Jamk does not have fully funded scholarships available for students.
-The scholarship is meant to cover 50% of the tuition fee of an academic year, thus the scholarship cannot be applied for covering for example the living costs or other studying costs (for example, study excursions, computers etc.)
+Jamk does not offer fully funded scholarships for students.
+The scholarship is meant to cover 40% of the tuition fee of an academic year, thus the scholarship cannot be applied for covering for example the living costs or other studying costs (for example, study excursions, computers etc.)

 If you live outside EU or EEA, you need to apply for a residence permit before leaving for Finland.
 It is recommended to do so without a delay at the nearest Finnish consulate or embassy after getting the notice of acceptance letter and having paid the tuition fee.